crystal-lang/crystal-book/guides/testing.md

 To use the spec module and DSL, you need to add `require "spec"` to your spec files.
 Many projects use a custom [spec helper](#spec-helper) which organizes these includes.

-In test files, specs are structured in example groups enclosed in `describe` and `context` sections.
-Typically a top level `describe` defines the outer unit (such as a class) to be tested by the spec.
-Further `describe` sections can be nested within the outer unit to specify smaller units under test (such as individual methods).

-For unit tests, it is recommended to follow the conventions for method names: Outer `describe` is the name of the class, inner `describe` targets methods.
-Instance methods are prefixed with `#`, class methods with `.`.

-To establish certain contexts - think *empty array* versus *array with elements* - the `context` method may be used to communicate this to the reader.
-It has a different name, but behaves exactly like `describe`.

-`describe` and `context` take a description as argument (which should usually be a string) and a block containing the individual specs or nested groupings.

 Concrete test cases are defined in `it` blocks.
 An optional (but strongly recommended) descriptive string states it's purpose and a block contains the main logic performing the test.

 Test cases that have been defined or outlined but are not yet expected to work can be defined using `pending` instead of `it`.
 They will not be run but show up in the spec report as pending.

 An `it` block contains an example that should invoke the code to be tested and define what is expected of it.
+Each example can contain multiple expectations, but it should test only one specific behaviour.

 When `spec` is included, every object has the instance methods `#should` and `#should_not`.
 These methods are invoked on the value being tested with an expectation as argument.
 If the expectation is met, code execution continues.
 Otherwise the example has *failed* and other code in this block will not be executed.

-Each example can contain multiple expectations, but it should test only one specific behaviour.
+In test files, specs are structured by example groups which are defined by `describe` and `context` sections.
+Typically a top level `describe` defines the outer unit (such as a class) to be tested by the spec.
+Further `describe` sections can be nested within the outer unit to specify smaller units under test (such as individual methods).

+For unit tests, it is recommended to follow the conventions for method names: Outer `describe` is the name of the class, inner `describe` targets methods.
+Instance methods are prefixed with `#`, class methods with `.`.

+To establish certain contexts - think *empty array* versus *array with elements* - the `context` method may be used to communicate this to the reader.
+It has a different name, but behaves exactly like `describe`.

+`describe` and `context` take a description as argument (which should usually be a string) and a block containing the individual specs or nested groupings.

 ## Expectations